akmadiraju/Distance-matrix-google/README.md

 # distance-matrix-google
-Rename application-local.properties to application.properties

-Add a valid google api-key to field name remote-service-apikey
+Add a valid google api-key to field name remote-service-apikey in either application.properties ot application-local.properties file

+This is a Maven project, execute run.sh file to start the application

+Use springboot generated default password, with user as user for authorization